SEAN: Mid-September, and, for once, quite a light week. We do have some very impressive debuts, though.

 ASH: I had just finished putting together a complete set of the out-of-print volumes when the new edition was announced.
 Still, I’m glad it’ll be more readily available for others again!

-MELINDA: This is THRILLING.
+MJ: This is THRILLING.
 I suppose I also have mixed feelings about aspects of this manga, but in most ways I adore it.
 I was never able to compile a complete set for myself, so here’s my chance!